storyfeet/bob_cards_elm/rules.md

 4. May discard *Item Cards*.

     Players may discard as many Item cards as they wish.
-They may not discard any Danger cards at this point. *(Beware : If when you come to draw cards, you cannot draw at least 1 card, you lose)*
+They may not discard any Danger cards at this point. *(Beware : If your hand is full at the end of night phase your character dies)*

 5. Pass the P1 Token *(In Solo Games ignore this)*